isaureCdB/ProtNAff/README.md

   - Index of the cluster it belongs to, for the different thresholds.

 All those information can be used and combined to filter the structures or the fragments and create a set suitable for a given application.
-It is also possible tu use the 3DNA outputs directly, as we are doing in the `filter_hairpin.py`.
+It is also possible to use the 3DNA outputs directly, as we are doing in the `filter_hairpin.py`.

 ### Creation of fragment libraries (step 3)

 This step creates a 3D fragment library from the set of structures created in the previous step.
 The clustering creates clusters of fragments that are at a maximal RMSD from the cluster center.
 This can be done by two methods:
-- "fastclust", which is fast but non deterministic (dependant on the fragments order) and does not minimize the total number of clusters
+- "fastclust", which is fast but non deterministic (dependent on the fragments order) and does not minimize the total number of clusters
 - "radius", which is slow but deterministic and minimize the number of clusters.

 ### Statistics (step 4)